 Fruit globose to ovoid, 15–25 mm diam., magenta; seed solitary, usually polyembryonic, cotyledons smooth.

 Distribution and occurrence: Grows in subtropical and littoral rainforest on sandy soils or stabilized dunes near the sea; widely separated localities between Bulahdelah and Jervis Bay.

 Threatened species: NSW BCA: Endangered; Commonwealth EPBC: Vulnerable

 This name was formerly misapplied to what is now known as S. australe.
-This species is uncommon in the wild and is a threatened species with "vulnerable" status.
+This species is uncommon in the wild and is a threatened species.
 Ironically, it is considered by some to be a potential weed since it is widely cultivated and has become naturalised in some places.

 See Bush foods of New South Wales for more information.

 Text by Peter G. Wilson

 Taxon concept: Flora of NSW 2 (1991, 2002).
 Updated November 2007.

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data

 ***The AVH map option provides a detailed interactive Australia wide distribution map drawn from collections held by all major Australian herbaria participating in the Australian Virtual Herbarium project.